5 Best Off-The-Beaten-Path Destinations in Greece

 Nestor’s Palace in Pylos

-Best family beaches in Gialova:
+Best family beaches:

 • Golden Beach or Divari Beach, a vast sweep of fine gold sand with trees for shade, shallow and calm water, safe for young children